 You may be thinking, “Leaks?
 That’s not an appliance!”
-And yes, you’re right.
-It’s not – but leaky appliances are one of the biggest consumers of water in your home.
-In this case, we’re not talking about water up to your ankles and calling that a leak, we’re talking about leaky faucets, leaky toilets, leaky water heaters – all of which you may not even realize are leaking.
+And yes, you’re right — it’s not.
+But leaky appliances are one of the biggest consumers of water in your home.
+In this case, we’re not talking about water up to your ankles.
+We’re talking about leaky faucets, toilets and water heaters — all of which you may not even realize are leaking.

-- Detect leaks.
+Detect leaks.
 This is our bread and butter.
 We’re really good at detecting leaks.
-Our smart home water monitor attaches directly to your main water line and detects leaks in real-time.
-We have the most advanced leak detection technology on the market.
-We’ll let you know if you’re using more water than normal and alert you so you can get your leak fixed to save water and money.
+And our smart home water monitor attaches directly to your main water line so it can detect leaks in real time.
+We’ll let you know if you’re using more water than normal and alert you so you can save water and money.

 Water consumption is serious business, and most of your appliances are heavy-hitters.
 But with these quick tips — and a StreamLabs water monitor — you’ll put a stop to wasteful water usage in no time.